transitland/www-transit-land/_posts/2016-09-09-rhein-neckar-public-transport.md

 ### by [Steven Vance](http://stevevance.net/)

 !["Tram in Heidelberg, Germany"](/images/rhein-neckar-transit/tram-at-heidelberg-hauptbahnhof.jpg)
 <p class='caption'>Trams and buses run frequently to and from the Heidelberg Hauptbahnhof (main station) in the German state Baden-Württemberg.
-In the story below, this is the origin of a trip by tram.</p>
+In the story below, this is the origin of a trip by tram.
+And it's one of the stations highlighted in an interactive map that you can learn how to make with Transitland's API, the Tangram Play map style editor, and a bit of QGIS too.</p>

+<!-- more -->

 In June my sister and I traveled to Germany.
 I went to visit a friend I met in Chicago and it was my sister's first trip in Europe.
 We stayed with my friend in [Ladenburg](https://en.wikipedia.org/wiki/Ladenburg), a village of about 12,000 people in the state Baden-Württemberg, and equidistant to Mannheim and Heidelberg.

-<!-- more -->

 Ladenburg has a [train station](http://www.openstreetmap.org/node/21412509) with three tracks and two platforms.
 During our stay there the third track was under construction.
 We visited Heidelberg twice, taking trains from Ladenburg on both days.